 NOTICE OF AMENDMENT TO

-The amendment and the material required by the Act to be delivered to the Minister of Finance were delivered on October 12, 2001.
-If the Minister does not reject the amendment or return it to the Commission for further consideration by December 11, 2001, or if the Minister approves the amendment, the amendment to Rule 51-501 will come into force on December 31, 2001.
+The Commission has, under section 143 of the Securities Act (the Act) made an amendment (the Amendment) to Rule 31-502 Proficiency Requirements for Registrants (Rule 31-502).
+The Amendment and the materials required by the Act to be delivered to the Minister of Finance were delivered on July 25, 2008.
+If the Minister approves the Amendment, and does not reject the Amendment or return them to the Commission for further consideration, they will come into force on October 24, 2008.

 Substance and Purpose of the Amendment

 The purpose of the Amendment is to revise the post-registration proficiency requirements for salespersons of brokers, investment dealers or securities dealers (salespersons).
 Currently, after a salesperson's initial registration, the salesperson has 30 months to complete one of two courses in order to avoid suspension of their registration.
 An equivalent provision, with the same course requirements, also existed in Policy 6 of the Investment Dealers Association of Canada (the IDA, which, in 2008 consolidated with Market Regulation Services Inc. to create the Investment Industry Regulatory Organization of Canada, or IIROC) rules.
 In July 2006 the course requirements of the IDA Policy 6 provision were revised.
 The Amendment is intended to amend Rule 31-502 to match the revised IDA Policy 6 provision (now Rule 2900 of IIROC's Dealer Member Rules).